Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/03-Nested-Routes-and-Resources/README.md

 ## Wrap Up (2 Minutes)

-* Slack your completed code repository and filed GitHub issue to the `#bew-dani` Slack channel.
+* Slack your completed code repository and filed GitHub issue to the `#bew1-2` Slack channel.
 * Remind students to continue the Reddit tutorial as homework.

 ## After Class